xeipuuv/gojsonschema/README.md

 Working, but not all keyword are yet implemented.

-What is missing : definitions, dependencies, full coverage of items, additionalItems
+What is missing : definitions, dependencies

 Testing / debugging / improvements in progress ( Passed 88% of Json Schema Test Suite )